If Children

-If Children is the debut studio album by Baltimore-based band Wye Oak.
-The album was originally released in 2007, but was re-released on April 8, 2008 by Merge Records.
+If Children is the debut studio album by Baltimore-based band Wye Oak, originally self-released in 2007 under the band name Monarch, then re-released on April 8, 2008 by Merge Records.

 Critical reception

 Writing for Pitchfork, Mike Powell gave If Children a 7.1 out of 10 rating, saying that the album "displays a band that knows how to vary a theme just enough to keep momentum."
 Robert Christgau gave it a 2-star honorable mention rating, which corresponds to a "likable effort consumers attuned to its overriding aesthetic or individual vision may well enjoy," and said of the album that it was "Poised warily between innocence and experience, d/b/a melody and chaos."